 The biweekly Mad in America Parent Resources Q&A section is a safe place to ask questions and share concerns about children, families, and alternatives to conventional psychiatric treatments and have them answered on site by one of our subject experts.
 Please email your questions to [email protected].
 Your identity will be kept confidential.
+Questions may be edited for length and clarity.
+An archive of past Q & A’s can be found here.

 I have a young son who is being verbally bullied by his peers.
 He is a sensitive child— thin, wears glasses, athletic and intelligent.
 I suspect the problem may be related to anti-Semitism.
 I feel like telling him that he needs to fight the bullies with his fists.
 His mother advises him to ignore the bullies and to concentrate on his studies.
 What would you advise?